 Your divorce is finalized and the child support order has been determined.
-Your ex has primary custody of the kids and you have been told what you must pay each month.
-This determination was reached after the court analyzed the data and information provided to them by your ex and you.
+Your ex has primary custody of the kids and you know what you must pay each month.
+The court reached this determination based on the information you and your ex provided.
+It’s all there in black and white.

-Their child support decision was based on your income, education, job, standard of living and a variety of other factors.
+The state bases child support on your income, education, job, the standard of living, and a variety of other factors.

 Let’s look at a few scenarios that might necessitate a change to your child support situation:

 - You are laid off and no longer have your previous income.

 - You got a raise or a new job with a huge salary bump.
 Shouldn’t your child’s standard of living increase along with yours?

 - Your ex-spouse gets a significant bump in income.